google/security-research/kernelctf/rules.md

   0. Exploit the bug and capture the flag from the target environment (the flag is a proof of successful exploitation).

-     * The latest LTS and mitigation environments are not shared, you don't have to worry about others stealing your 0-day.
-Do not exploit the (shared) COS instances in this stage.
+     * The environments are not shared but running in separate VMs, so you don't have to worry about others stealing your 0-day.

   1. Compress the exploit and its source code as a .tar.gz file and calculate its SHA256 checksum.